aras-p/glsl-optimizer/README.md

 GLSL optimizer
 ==============

+> :warning: As of mid-2016, the project is unlikely to have any significant developments.
+At Unity we are moving to a different shader compilation pipeline, with glsl-optimizer is not used.
+So from my side there won't be significant work done on it. :warning:

 A C++ library that takes GLSL shaders, does some GPU-independent optimizations on them and outputs GLSL or Metal source back.
 Optimizations are function inlining, dead code removal, copy propagation, constant folding, constant propagation, arithmetic optimizations and so on.